marten-seemann/base-drafts/draft-ietf-quic-tls.md

 {{!SHA=DOI.10.6028/NIST.FIPS.180-4}}.
 The connection ID used with HKDF-Expand-Label is the connection ID chosen by the client.

-The initial salt is a 20 octet sequence shown in the figure in hexadecimal notation.
+initial_salt is a 20 octet sequence shown in the figure in hexadecimal notation.
 Future versions of QUIC SHOULD generate a new salt value, thus ensuring that the keys are different for each version of QUIC.
 This prevents a middlebox that only recognizes one version of QUIC from seeing or modifying the